9 CRR-NY 7032.4NY-CRR

 (a) Any inmate incarcerated in a local correctional facility shall be provided access to the facility's grievance program.

-(b) Instructions for filing a grievance shall be included in the facility rules and information as required by section 7002.9(a)(15) of this Chapter.
+(b) Instructions for filing a grievance shall be included in the facility rules and information as required by section 7002.9(a)(15) of this Title.

 (c) Each inmate at any facility shall be advised in writing as to the availability of grievance forms upon admission.